 How Do We Know If That’s True?

-If you or someone you know finds “Is there a God?” more accessible than “metaphysics” and an important question then you just might love this book.
-The book does not intend to be ‘dummed down’ – in fact, there is a desire to blend a plain language approach to treating readers with respect – no one enjoys feeling condescended to, do they?
+How Do We Know If That’s True?: If you or someone you know finds “Is there a God?” more accessible than “metaphysics” and an important question then you just might love this book.
+The book does not intend to be ‘dumbed-down’ – in fact, there is a desire to blend a plain-language approach to treating readers with respect – no one enjoys feeling condescended to, do they?

 Is There a God? – How do we know anything? – What is right & wrong? – are just 3 examples of questions the book addresses.

 Without pretense, the book has grown from an author trained in the Western philosophical tradition.
 That has strengths and weaknesses and is a definite ‘ point of view’ in the grand scheme of things.
 The author trained at university and had no idea she was a philosopher but was pleasantly shocked by what a great match she and philosophy were.

 It went so well that she ended up with both a BS and the PD/ MA offered in the field, all Western philosophy.
 Over the years she has also bothered to just put the books down and think things through and live life and see how all that reading fits with reality.
 After quite a long time, and having done a little work in philosophy but also a variety of other things she also gained some experience writing professionally as a contract writer.
 This book is the first nonfiction book of which she is the author.
 She hopes it helps readers with the same devotion to readers that good teachers have to their students.